maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-may-june-2020.rst

   :width: 700px

-Here's what using the vibration motor does to the power management:
+Here's what using the vibration motor does to the power draw:

 .. image:: /images/droid4-rumble.png
   :height: 324px